No arbitrage and multiplicative special semimartingales: Financial models in discrete time

 \begin{remark} Concerning the existence of self-financing arbitrage portfolios, we can draw the following conclusions: \begin{enumerate} \item In the situation of Theorem \ref{thm-FTAP} a nonnegative self-financing arbitrage portfolio does not exist in the market $\bbs \cup \{ B \}$.
 Note that this does not exclude the existence of arbitrage portfolios which go negative in between, say admissible arbitrage portfolios.

 \item In the situation of Theorem \ref{thm-FTAP-classical} an admissible self-financing arbitrage portfolio does not exist in the market $\bbs \cup \{ B \}$.
 Note that this does not exclude the existence of arbitrage portfolios.
-However, such an arbitrage portfolio cannot be admissible; in particular it must be allowed to go negative in between.
+However, such an arbitrage portfolio cannot be admissible, and hence requires an unbounded credit line, i.e., it is not uniformly bounded from below.

 \item In the situation of Theorem \ref{thm-diskret-2} a self-financing arbitrage portfolio does not exist in the market $\bbs \cup \{ B \}$. \end{enumerate} \end{remark}

 \begin{appendix}